FormingWorlds/PROTEUS/docs/source/usage.rst

      - Greater than zero.

    * - ``X_included``
      - Flag to include X in the model.
-For H2O, CO2, and N2 this will always equal 1.
+For some (H2O, CO2, N2, S2) this will always equal 1.
      - False
      - Integer
      - 0: Excluded, 1: Included.